steeley21/Backlogr/docs/README_WEB.md

 - Imported results are normalized back into the standard local `gameId` route flow.
 - Semantic mode allows natural-language discovery against the AI search endpoint.

-### Library / logging
+### Game detail / logging
-- Library is loaded from live backend data.
+- Game detail metadata loads from `/api/games/{gameId}`.
+- The page loads the current user’s own game state from `/api/games/{gameId}/me`.
+- The page loads community reviews from `/api/games/{gameId}/reviews`.
+- The page loads mixed game activity from `/api/games/{gameId}/activity`.
+- The log page is driven by `gameId` in the query string.
-- Logging a game creates/updates the library entry.
+- Logging a game creates or updates the library entry.
-- Review creation is optional from the log workflow.
+- Review creation remains optional from the log workflow.
+- Existing log/review state can now be loaded back into the log page for update flows.
 - Ratings continue to come from the library/log model rather than a separate review rating field.
-- The log page is currently driven by `gameId` in the query string.

 ### Admin/account management
 - The admin dashboard is role-gated from the frontend and expects the admin endpoints from the API.